HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

       description: >
         The host identifier for bios update.
 ```
+When this Boolean flag is set to TRUE for a host, the bios of the respective
+host will be updated.

 ### Host Identification
-Number of hosts will be identified from machine layer (OBMC_HOST_INSTANCES)
+Number of hosts presence on the bmc will be identified through the
+machine layer (OBMC_HOST_INSTANCES)

 N = OBMC_HOST_INSTANCES

-### New hostX objects creation
+### New HostX objects creation

-create the /xyz/openbmc_project/software/hostX (Where X = 1,2,...N)
+One object per host (/xyz/openbmc_project/software/hostX (Where X = 1,2,...N))
-with the new interface created.
+will be created with the new interface.

-For Example, In a multi host system [ 4 hosts] the objects will look like below:
+For Example, In a multi host system [ 4 hosts] the objects will look like
+below:
 ```
 root@yosemitev2:~# busctl tree xyz.openbmc_project.Software.BMC.Updater
 `-/xyz